GCSE Grade Boundary Calculator 2026

 Enter your exam marks below to estimate your GCSE grade.
-These estimates are based on typical boundary ranges across exam boards.
-Always check official boundaries on results day.
+This GCSE Grade Boundary Calculator 2026 bases its estimates on typical boundary ranges across the major exam boards (AQA, Edexcel, OCR and WJEC).
+Always confirm your grade against the official boundaries published on results day, Thursday 20 August 2026.

 Estimate Your Grade